RubensZimbres/GAN-Project-2018/README.md

-# Deep Convolutional GAN in Tensorflow - Linux Shell
+# Generative Adversarial Networks in Tensorflow - Linux Shell

 My GitHub project on DCGANs to be run via Windows/Linux shell command